 If you often have bloating, gas, diarrhea, stomach pain, or cramps after drinking milk or eating foods that contain dairy products, you may be lactose intolerant.
-It’s is common in adults – about 30 million Americans have it by age 20.
+It’s is common in adults.
+Between 30 million to 50 million adults have it.

 What Is It?